sinhvt3421/scann--material/README.md

 ```

-We developed an attention-based model that takes advantage of a neural network to quantitatively capture
+We developed a `Self-Consistent Atention-based Neural Network` that takes advantage of a neural network to quantitatively capture
 the contribution of the local structure of material properties.

 The model captures information on atomic sites
 and their local environments by considering self-consistent long-range interactions to enrich the structural
 representations of the materials.
 A comparative experiment was performed on benchmark dataset QM9 to compare
 the performance of the proposed model with state-of-the-art representations in terms of prediction accuracy
 for several target properties.
-The experimental comparison confirmed that the proposed model could predict
-several target properties of molecular and crystalline materials with reasonably high accuracy.

 Furthermore,
 the quantitative contribution of each local structure to the properties of the materials can help understand